 2007-08: Was the first overall selection in the 2007 OHL Priority Draft…Recorded 52 points (19g/33a) in 61 games in his first year with Erie…Served as captain of Team Ontario at the 2008 World Under-17 Hockey Challenge, posting six assists in six games to lead his squad to the gold medal.

-Has represented Canada at each of the last two world championships…Tallied three points (1g/2a) and was +4 in eight games at 2013 IIHF World Championship in Stockholm and Helsinki…Led the entire tournament by winning 75% of his faceoffs (24/32)…At the 2012 IIHF World Championship, O’Reilly collected four points (2g/2a) and was +3 in seven games…Finished second on Canada in faceoff percentage (62.1%)…Served as captain for Team Canada at the 2009 IIHF World Under-18 Championship, totaling five points (2g/3a) in six contests…Won a gold medal with Team Canada at the 2008 Under-18 Ivan Hlinka tournament in Slovakia.
+Has represented Canada at two world championships (2012-13)…Tallied three points (1g/2a) and was +4 in eight games at 2013 IIHF World Championship in Stockholm and Helsinki…Led the entire tournament by winning 75% of his faceoffs (24/32)…At the 2012 IIHF World Championship, O’Reilly collected four points (2g/2a) and was +3 in seven games…Finished second on Canada in faceoff percentage (62.1%)…Served as captain for Team Canada at the 2009 IIHF World Under-18 Championship, totaling five points (2g/3a) in six contests…Won a gold medal with Team Canada at the 2008 Under-18 Ivan Hlinka tournament in Slovakia.

-Ryan’s brother, Cal, currently plays in Russia but has spent time in the NHL with Nashville, Phoenix and Pittsburgh…Ryan and Cal briefly played together with Magnitogorsk of the KHL in 2012-13…Changed his jersey number from #37 to #90 prior to the 2012-13 season, the first player in Avalanche/Nordiques franchise history to wear #90…Became the youngest player in Avalanche history when he made his NHL debut at 18 years, 236 days on Oct.
-1, 2009…Was the first non-first round draft pick to immediately make the NHL in his post-draft year since 2003-04…Nickname is “Factor”…Both of Ryan’s parents are volunteers with the Children’s Aid Society of Ontario and serve as social workers in the province of Ontario…The O’Reilly household has been a home to over 50 foster kids throughout the years…Was Colorado’s nominee for the 2010 King Clancy Memorial Trophy (leadership and humanitarian contribution)…Purchases and dontates tickets to every Avalanche home game for charity…Participated in Shop with a Jock at Dick’s Sporting Goods in March of 2012, where he helped 20 players from a special needs hockey team called the Ice Wizards shop for new hockey equipment…Served as a celebrity waiter at the Sporting Affair Celebrity Waiters Dinner in March of 2012, which raised money for Make-A-Wish Colorado…“Swam with the Sharks” at the Denver Aquarium alongside the Arvada Swim Club as part of the Avalanche’s Team Fit program in 2010…During the summer of 2010 he spent a day at the Mount Saint Vincent home in Denver, which helps kids with behavioral and emotional problems.
+Ryan’s brother, Cal, is currently with the Vancouver Canucks and has played 113 career NHL games with Nashville, Phoenix and Pittsburgh…Ryan and Cal briefly played together with Magnitogorsk of the KHL in 2012-13…Changed his jersey number from #37 to #90 prior to the 2012-13 season, the first player in Avalanche/Nordiques franchise history to wear #90…Was the first non-first round draft pick to immediately make the NHL in his post-draft year since 2003-04…Nickname is “Factor”…Both of Ryan’s parents are volunteers with the Children’s Aid Society of Ontario and serve as social workers in the province of Ontario…The O’Reilly household has been a home to over 50 foster kids throughout the years…Was Colorado’s nominee for the 2010 King Clancy Memorial Trophy (leadership and humanitarian contribution)…Purchases and dontates tickets to every Avalanche home game for charity…In conjunction with the NHL/NHLPA’s Hockey Fights Cancer Awareness Month in 2013-14, O’Reilly co-hosted a hockey clinic that benefitted children who have or are impacted by cancer from Rocky Mountain Children’s Health Foundation…Participated in Shop with a Jock at Dick’s Sporting Goods in March of 2012, where he helped 20 players from a special needs hockey team called the Ice Wizards shop for new hockey equipment…Served as a celebrity waiter at the Sporting Affair Celebrity Waiters Dinner in March of 2012, which raised money for Make-A-Wish Colorado…“Swam with the Sharks” at the Denver Aquarium alongside the Arvada Swim Club as part of the Avalanche’s Team Fit program in 2010…During the summer of 2010 he spent a day at the Mount Saint Vincent home in Denver, which helps kids with behavioral and emotional problems.